System Integrators and the New Breed of Integrations

 There is a new breed of pre-built integration connectors, explicitly built to government systems and use cases, which are enabling the business users of government to quickly set up and maintain more integrations themselves without coding, thereby freeing the System Integrator to focus on implementing the core technologies and planning for successful use of the connected systems.

-This new no-code cloud-native approach to integrations supports the common hybrid government IT environment by connecting cloud and on-premise solutions, enabling support for legacy core systems while enabling the agility to extend its use by connecting to emerging best-of-breed citizen services solutions in the cloud.
+This new no-code cloud-native approach to integrations supports the everyday hybrid government IT environment by connecting cloud and on-premise solutions, enabling support for legacy core systems while enabling the agility to extend its use by clicking to emerging best-of-breed citizen services solutions in the cloud.

 Thus, the new breed of integrations is cost-effective, quick to realize, and provides immense value to the agency, staff, and citizens when launched and in perpetuity.